kubis-ai/helm-charts/charts/tekton-triggers/README.md

 ## Upgrading

-When upgrading, download the manifests from the [official GitHub repo](https://github.com/tektoncd/triggers/releases) and replace the old manifests in `templates`.
+When upgrading, download the manifests from the [official GitHub repo](https://github.com/tektoncd/triggers/releases) and replace the old manifests in `templates` and `crds`.
+You should separate the CRDs from all other resources to avoid installation problems.